-Joy can mean many things depending on whom you talk to and how you present your question.
-The important element before defining what brought you that joy is do you remember the last time you felt joyful?
+Joy can mean many things depending on who you are talking to and how you present the question.
+But the definition of joy remains the same, it is a feeling of great pleasure and happiness.
+Do you remember the last time you felt joyful?

-Do you keep a “joy journal” for those times when you experience a true feeling of joy?
-My guess is that you probably don’t, but that time or event has been dutifully recorded in your mind and your memory.
+Do you keep a joy journal for those times when you experience a true feeling of joy?
+Most don’t, although keeping a gratitude journal and recording times of happiness can be beneficial for your health.
+Even if you don’t keep a journal, when you are joyful, you may find the event is recorded in your mind and your memory.
 You just have to choose whether you want to remember it.

 Some would consider that pleasure brings joy, but that’s an individual response, too.
-For what my pleasure is, certainly you might not share the same feelings for that pleasure.
+Because people have different interests and find pleasure from different situations.
 But let me ask you this: does joy depend on someone else helping to create that joy for you?
-Or if you have a favorite pleasure, would it be possible for you to experience that pleasure alone and totally independent of anyone else?
+Or if you have a favorite pasttime, would it be possible for you to experience that pleasure alone and totally independent of anyone else?

-I once heard it said that when a circumstance is bittersweet, it’s the idea that there has to be something broken and uncomfortable to experience in your spirit and something beautiful that makes even the darkest nights sparkle with light.
-If you believe that there is hope in every heartbreak, and that to rejoice you must have overcome some phenomenal event or sadness, then does that produce joy?
+I once heard it said that when a circumstance is bittersweet, it’s the idea that something broken and uncomfortable is happening while something else makes even the darkest nights sparkle with light.
+If you believe that there is hope in every heartbreak and that to rejoice you must overcome some phenomenal event or sadness, then does that produce joy?

 Consider that perhaps joy is a simple happiness.
 It knows no rules, no boundaries.
 It just is!
 But what about expectations?
 Can they overshadow an otherwise joyful moment, day, evening, or experience?